acantril/learn-cantrill-io-labs/aws-codepipeline-catpipeline/02_LABINSTRUCTIONS/STAGE2-CODEBUILD.md

 For `latest` copy the URL into your clipboard

-run the command below pasting in your clipboard after docker p `docker pull ` but paste in your clipboard after the space, i.e `docker pull ACCOUNTID_REPLACEME.dkr.ecr.us-east-1.amazonaws.com/catpipeline:latest` (this is an example, you will need your image URI)
+run the command below pasting in your clipboard after docker p `docker pull` but paste in your clipboard after the space, i.e `docker pull $ACCOUNT_ID.dkr.ecr.us-east-1.amazonaws.com/catpipeline:latest` (this is an example, you will need your image URI)

 run `docker images` and copy the image ID into your clipboard for the `catpipeline` docker image